annagabain/Mom-Schedule/README.md

 :lady_beetle: - *Date Format*

 having trouble with the date formats in Django.
-The html form has dd-mm-yyyy and Django has yyyy-mm-dd.
+The HTML form has dd-mm-yyyy and Django has yyyy-mm-dd.
-They somehow communicate innerly to save the date correctly in the database but the problem occurs when I try editing one of my Task, by clicking the yellow edit button for a specific task on my all_tasks.html.
+They somehow communicate to save the date correctly in the database but the problem occurs when I try editing one of my Tasks, by clicking the yellow edit button for a specific task on my all_tasks.html.

-It **did not prepopulate the date dropdown** and threw an error when trying to submit without chosing the date over again.
+It **did not prepopulate the date dropdown** and threw an error when trying to submit without choosing the date over again.
 However, editing inside the admin site worked well (it displayed yyyy-mm-dd).

 <img width="50%" alt="debugging" src="documentation_for_github_readme/bug-date-admin.jpg"> <img width="50%" alt="debugging" src="documentation_for_github_readme/bug-date-admin-2.jpg">